Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 • According to Lorenz.

 You can independently calculate weight by height and age using any of the methods.
-And having learned the treasured figure, it will be possible to begin the path to your standard.
+And having learned the treasured figure, you can begin the path to your standard.

 It is worth immediately warning that this method will not calculate the ideal weight.
-According to Quetelet, based on your current weight and height, you need to calculate After, focusing on the result and the developed table, get information about the need to gain weight or lose weight.
+According to Quetelet, you need to calculate After, based on your current weight and height, focusing on the result and the developed table, to obtain information about the need to gain weight or lose weight.

 Egorov-Levitsky table